elan-ev/vosk-cli/README.md

 Go to [https://alphacephei.com/vosk/models](https://alphacephei.com/vosk/models) and download at least the English language model.
 The larger models generally yield better results.

-You can unzip the folder of the language model into any directory, but it is recommended to create and use a `./models` folder in the project directory.

 ## Usage

 Now you are able to run `vosk-cli -i <input_file_path> -o <output_file_path> -m <model_name_or_path>`.